greg-raven/grus/_posts/2024-07-23-root-causes-has-failed.md

 - E-Verify
 ---

 With Vice President Kamala Harris now the Democratic nominee, it's important to look back at her attempts to end illegal immigration.
-In March, 2021, the White House dispatched Vice President Harris to Mexico and the Northern Triangle countries to tackle migration "challenges" and the "root causes" of illegal immigration.
+In March 2021, the White House dispatched Vice President Harris to Mexico and the Northern Triangle countries to tackle migration "challenges" and the "root causes" of illegal immigration.
 Unfortunately, her "Migration Strategy" to end illegal immigration has been a resounding failure and already-high illegal immigration has ballooned into the current Biden-Harris border crisis.

 The Biden-Harris solution to the border crisis has failed.
 What is needed is H.R.
 2, the Secure the Border Act.
 This legislation, if passed, would: